SahibYar/Effective-Cpp-Summary/chapter-2-constructors-destructors-and-assignment-operators/item-6.md

 ### Item 6 - Explicitly disallow the use of compiler-generated functions you do not want.
-Real estate agents sell houses, and a software system supporting such agents would naturally have a class representing hoomes for sales:
+Real estate agents sell houses, and a software system supporting such agents would naturally have a class representing homes for sales:
 ```C++
 class HomeForSale{...};
 ```